-The critics are already going gaga (pun so intended) over the new version of A Star Is Born, the fourth since the 1937 original.
-This take, of course, stars Bradley Cooper (who also directs, co-writes, pens songs, and produces) and Lady Gaga.
-It tells the tale of Jack and Ally — he’s a veteran of the music scenes struggling with inner demons, and she’s an unknown he mentors to greatness — who are a pair of souls that come together on stage and in life.
+From the beginning, critics were going gaga (pun so intended) over the new version of A Star Is Born, the fourth since the 1937 original.
+This take tells the tale of Jack and Ally — he’s a veteran of the music scenes struggling with inner demons and she’s an unknown he mentors to greatness — who are a pair of souls that come together on stage and in life.
 Their journey is a challenging one as it explores all aspects of a relationship trying to survive.